dougrday/frontend-libraries/docs/README.md

 * Lit - too low-level for application development.
 * Preact - uses the same API as React, offered as a better-performing alternative.
 Not included as it's really just React with better performance.

+## What's in the OpenAPI contract?

+The [OpenAPI contract](../openapi.yml) contains a simple model, `HelloWorld` that contains an `id` and `name`.

+The remainder of the contract defines a standard set of REST CRUD operations with the following paths:

+* GET /hello-world - gets a paginated list of `HelloWorld` messages.
+* GET /hello-world/:id - gets a single `HelloWorld` message.
+* POST /hello-world - creates a new `HelloWorld` message.
+* PUT /hello-world/:id - updates an existing `HelloWorld` message.
+* DELETE /hello-world/:id - deletes an existing `HelloWorld` message.

 ## Generated Code